PalMuc/Kingdom-Assignment/Readme.md

 The command line parameters are:

- 1. The output of the blast\+ alignment in XML format.
+ 1. The output of the BLASTplus alignment in XML format.
  2. The name of the output table in CSV format
  3. The address of the MySQL database server
  4. The name of the database user